TNUoS charges for businesses

 Conventional low-carbon generators produce steady outputs of electricity throughout the year.
 The most common example of the traditional low-carbon generation is UK nuclear power plants.

-Conventional low-carbon generators pay the highest TNUoS charges as they consistently use the transmission network, unlike the other generation types.
+Conventional low-carbon generators pay the highest TNUoS charges because they consistently utilise the transmission network, unlike other generation types.

 Intermittent renewable generation